jnigri/essays/content/How to code review?.md

 title: How to code review?
 draft:
 ---
-Consider making code review approval non-blocking.
+Consider not making code review approval mandatory.
 When people can deploy, they own it.
 When people own it, they care for it.